christopher-natan/mhagnet/README.md

 3. **Driver App (Mobile Service)**
    - For Driver App I am using Dart-Flutter with GetX state management.
 I've developed Kitakits app and I will use it as the basis for the Mhagnet driver app, with just a few tweaks to make it compatible.
-Check it on Playstore https://play.google.com/store/apps/details?id=com.cmnworks.kitakits
+Check it on PlayStore https://play.google.com/store/apps/details?id=com.cmnworks.kitakits
    - https://github.com/christopher-natan/mhagnet/tree/dev/drivers
    - Strictly Event-driven programming approach